 It was speculated that since the number of trucks on the road had not decreased nearly as much as passenger vehicles, that truck crashes might have relatively higher comparative proportion.
 This has not been the case, as can be seen by the red line on the chart.
-A significant proportion of two-vehicle truck crashes have historically been caused by passenger cars (especially at the higher severity levels), so fewer cars on the road would help to reduce large truck crashes.
+A significant proportion of two-vehicle crashes involving a truck have historically been caused by passenger cars (especially at the higher severity levels), so fewer cars on the road would help to reduce large truck crashes.
+These (red line) have been almost totally consistent with All Crashes.
 For a study of causative vehicle types in disparate two-vehicle crashes for a large variety of vehicle types and all severity classifications, please see: